TheLocehiliosan/yadm/yadm.md

               support command line completion.

        perms  Update  permissions as described in the PERMISSIONS section.
-It is usually unnecessary to run this command,  as  yadm  automati- cally  processes permissions by default.
+It is usually unnecessary to run this command,  as  yadm  automati‐ cally  processes permissions by default.
 This automatic behavior can be disabled by setting the configuration yadm.auto-perms  to "false".

        transcrypt options
-              If  transcrypt  is  installed,  this  command allows you to pass options directly to transcrypt, with the environment  configured to use the yadm repository.
+              If  transcrypt is installed, this command allows you to pass op‐ tions directly to transcrypt, with the environment configured to use the yadm repository.

               transcrypt  enables  transparent  encryption  and  decryption of files    in    a    git    repository.
 You     can     read